thinkmoore/erlang-phat/README.md

     $ erl -sname n2@localhost
     $ erl -sname n3@localhost

-Then on each node (starting with the master), start Phat:
+Then on each node (starting with the master), start the Phat server:

     > phat:start_link([n1@localhost,n2@localhost,n3@localhost]).